httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 * The request SHALL include a single "Host" header field containing the origin of the proxy.
 * The request SHALL include a "Connection" header field with the value "Upgrade".
 (Note that this requirement is case-insensitive as per {{Section 7.6.1 of !RFC9110}}.)
 * The request SHALL include an "Upgrade" header field with the value "connect-tcp".
-* The request SHOULD include a "Capsule-Protocol: ?1" header.
+* The request SHOULD include a "Capsule-Protocol: ?1" header (as recommended in {{!RFC9297, Section 3.4}}).

 If the request is well-formed and permissible, the proxy MUST attempt to establish the TCP connection before sending any response status code other than "100 (Continue)" (see {{conveying-metadata}}).
 If the TCP connection is successful, the response SHALL be as follows:

 * The HTTP status code SHALL be "101 (Switching Protocols)".
 * The response SHALL include a "Connection" header field with the value "Upgrade".
 * The response SHALL include a single "Upgrade" header field with the value "connect-tcp".
-* The response SHOULD include a "Capsule-Protocol: ?1" header.
+* The response SHOULD include a "Capsule-Protocol: ?1" header (as above).

 If the request is malformed or impermissible, the proxy MUST return a 4XX error code.
 If a TCP connection was not established, the proxy MUST NOT switch protocols to "connect-tcp", and the client MAY reuse this connection for additional HTTP requests.